Fable (video game series): Setting

 The Fable series takes place in the fictional nation of Albion, a state that, at the time of the first game, is composed of numerous autonomous city-states with vast areas of countryside or wilderness in between.
 The setting originally resembles Medieval Britain, with some European elements.
 The name Albion itself is an ancient albeit still used name for Great Britain.
 The period of time progresses with each game; in Fable II, Albion has advanced to an era similar to that of the Age of Enlightenment, and by Fable III the nation has been unified under a monarchy and is undergoing an "Age of Industry" similar to the real-world 18th-19th-century Industrial Revolution.

 In the first Fable, players assume the role of a boy who is forced into a life of heroism when bandits attack his village, kill his father and kidnap his sister.
 The choices players make in the game affect the perception and reaction to their Hero by the characters of Albion and change the Hero's appearance to mirror what good or evil deeds he has performed.
 In addition to the main quest to learn what happened to the Hero's family, players can engage in optional quests and pursuits such as trading, romance and married life, pub gaming, boxing, exploring, and theft.

 Fable II takes place 500 years after the events of the first game.
 The world resembles Europe between the late 1600s and early 1700s, the time of highwaymen and the Enlightenment.
 Science and more modern ideas have suppressed the religion and magic of old Albion.
-Its towns have developed into cities, weaponry is slowly taking advantage of gunpowder, and social, family and economic life present more possibilities - as well as challenges.
-The sequel basically expands most or all parts of the gaming experience from the previous game, without changing the elementary modes of playing.
+Its towns have developed into cities, weaponry is slowly taking advantage of gunpowder, and social, family and economic life present more possibilities as well as challenges.
+The sequel expands most or all parts of the gaming experience from the previous game, without changing the elementary modes of playing.
 The continent of Albion is larger as a game world, but contains fewer locations, and the locations that remain are more developed and detailed.
 In contrast to Fable, the solving of set quests is not the basis of the story; rather, the story develops from the player's situation in time and place.
 This gives the game a sense of more interactivity than the first title in the series.

 In Fable III the setting is 50 years after that of Fable II.
 The historical development is further advanced since the last version: Albion is experiencing an Industrial Revolution and society resembles that of the early 1800s.
 In all of the versions, the moral development (in a negative or a positive way) is at the core of the gameplay.
 This moral development is expanded to include the personal or psychological and has a more political aspect, as the goal of the game is to overthrow the oppressive king of Albion, as well as defend the continent from attacks from abroad.